 Built like a tank with sound to match

-Turtle Beach is the longest established specialist gaming headset manufacturer, and it has a fanatical following among pro-gamers.
-When you unbox its top-of-the-range Elite Pro, you can see why.
+Turtle Beach is the longest established specialist gaming headset manufacturer, and it has a fanatical following among pro-gamers – and when you unbox its top-of-the-range Elite Pro, you can see why.
 It simply oozes no-expense-spared design, and sports all manner of neat touches born from decades of pro-gaming experience.

 But more importantly than that, it sounds spectacular, with huge bass and crystal-clear treble adding up to a sound which will allow you to get deeply immersed into whatever game you're playing.
 Comfort-wise, it's exemplary, with big, thick earpads that eliminate all ambient noise, and can be easily adjusted to fit all head-sizes.
 A neat feature lets you add spacing to the earpads to accommodate a pair of glasses.